Kurtramos03/Kurtramos03/README.md

 * [Data Analysis using python]

 # Education 📚
-Singapore Institute of Management - University of London | BsC (Hons) in Computer Science Republic Polytechnic - Diploma in Electrical and Electronic Engineering
+* Singapore Institute of Management - University of London | BsC (Hons) in Computer Science
+* Republic Polytechnic - Diploma in Electrical and Electronic Engineering | Major in Communications

 # Connect with me! 💭
 * Linkedin: https://www.linkedin.com/in/kurt-ramos/